 The training program consists of a combination of on-the-job and classroom instruction.
-Some training may be conducted at other locations other than the selected worksite.
-The position of SGPO requires students to be prepared for class, including homework assignments, out-of-class readings, pop quizzes, written exams, and oral exams.
+Some training may be conducted at locations other than the selected worksite.
+The position of SGPO requires students to be prepared for class, including homework assignments, out-of-class readings, pop quizzes, written exams and oral exams.
 In addition, you will be required to exhibit skills required to perform certain tasks through the use of qualification cards.

-Upon the successful completion of training, the position of SGPO leads to exciting career opportunities within the operations career path beginning with the position of Assistant Unit Operator.
-This position includes rotating shift work, overtime, call-outs, outage work and schedules, and working weekends and holidays.
+Upon the successful completion of training, the position of SGPO leads to exciting career opportunities within the operations career path beginning with the position of assistant unit operator.
+This position includes rotating shift work, overtime, call-outs, outage work and schedules and working weekends and holidays.

 To be employed in a nuclear plant as an AUO, employees must meet and maintain the requirements for unescorted nuclear plant access.
 These include successful completion of the psychological and physical exams given by TVA medical personnel; successful completion of General Employee Training and retraining, including the exams; completion of Health Physics training and passing the required exam; passing background investigations for nuclear plant access and employment suitability; and willingness to submit to a hands-on search at least 10 percent of the time.